 With more than 560,000 people using the greenway each year, the extension to connect to the River des Peres Greenway is a high priority connection in the River Ring.
 The project will extend the existing eight miles of Grant’s Trail (paved) from Orlando’s to the River des Peres Greenway along the I-55 right-of-way.

 Engineering plans to generate construction documents are underway.
 To make this connection a reality, it will require two bridges and an underpass for an estimated cost of $11.1 million.
 We are working to leverage grants and private donations to fund the project. project.
 We have already been approved for $2.6 million in Transportation Alternative Program funding from East West Gateway and a $1 million private grant from the Mysun Foundation.
 We are continuing to seek additional funding opportunities as we work towards final construction documents.
 A public open house to review the updated route will be held prior to bidding this project.
-Construction of the first phase of this project is currently anticipated to begin in mid-2017.
+This project will be constructed in two phases.
+Designs for phase 1 are expected to be complete in June 2017.